Hot sand for hot winters

 Heat is stored for months in sand silos

-In Kankaanpää, Finland, cleantech start-up “Polar Night Energy” has begun to operate an innovative sand-based energy storage system.
-Its principle is equally simple and ingenious: The two young entrepreneurs behind the business use surplus electricity from solar and wind power systems to heat sand in a well-insulated steel tank four meters (13 feet) wide and seven meters (23 feet) high.
+In Kankaanpää, Finland, the clean-tech startup Polar Night Energy for the first time in 2022 caused a sensation with an energy battery using sand.
+The principle was equally simple and ingenious: The two young entrepreneurs behind the business use surplus electricity from solar and wind power systems to heat sand in a well-insulated steel tank four meters (13 feet) wide and seven meters (23 feet) high.
 According to “Polar Night Energy,” the sand is heated to a temperature of about 500 to 600 °C (930–1,100 °F) by means of a heat exchanger buried in the middle of the tank.
 Up to eight megawatt hours (MWh) can be generated in this way for the low-sunlight winter months – with a nominal capacity rating of 100 kW.
 For comparison, an average three-person household consumes around 3.5 MWh per year.
 The company mentions an efficiency factor of up to 99 percent and the capacity to store heat with minimal loss for months on end.

 “As a material, as well as being inexpensive, sand is durable and can store a lot of heat in a small volume at a temperature of about 500–600 degrees Celsius.”